niazlv/sport-plus-LCT/README.md

 # Sport+

-This is SPORT+ app backend for LCT hackaton 2024.
+This is the SPORT+ app backend for the LCT hackathon 2024.
+The project is currently in the development stage.

 ## Main Development